Bitcoin tops $100,000 after Trump picks crypto-friendly SEC chair

 The Republican has promised to make the US “the crypto capital of the planet” and establish a “strategic national Bitcoin stockpile”, among other pledges.

-In September, he announced the launch of their own crypto business, World Liberty Financial, along with his three sons.
+In September, he announced the launch of his own crypto business, World Liberty Financial, along with his three sons.

+Bitcoin, which was invented in 2008 by an unidentified person known as Satoshi Nakamoto, has been lauded by its supporters as a way to escape the control of governments and central banks.

+Detractors have highlighted the commodity’s volatility and its use by criminals to avoid detection.